-Both of these processes have been approved by Medicare.
 Each process has a set of rules, procedures, and deadlines that must be followed by us and by you.

-The guide in Section 3 will help you identify the right process to use and what you should do.
+Section 3 will help you identify the right process to use and what you should do.

 Section 1.2 What about the legal terms?